 The Company does not have an anti-bribery and corruption policy.
-The main business activities of the Company are technical studies and exploration programs to maintain tenements in good standing.
+The main business activities of the Company are technical studies and exploration programs approved by the Board.
 All business is conducted in Australia.
 The Company considers the risk of giving bribes and corruption is low.